bast/paragliding-aerodynamics/slides.md

 - airflow typically comes from below, not from front
 - dome/arc/camber
 - stability design
-- different mechanism to change angle of attack
+- different mechanisms to change angle of attack
 - steering

 ---